rwth-irt/ros2-devcontainer/README.md

-# VSCode ROS2 Workspace Template
+# ROS2 Devcontainer

-This template will get you set up using ROS2 with VSCode as your IDE.
+This repo will get you set up using ROS2 with VSCode as your IDE.

-See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.
+Based on Allison Thackston's template, see [how she develops with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.

 ## Features